ircmaxell/blog.ircmaxell.com/source/_posts/compilers-ffi.md

 If you take a peak at that file, you'll see a BUNCH of code (nearly 5000 lines).
 Included are all numeric `#define`s from the C headers as class constants, all `ENUM`s as class constants, all functions, and wrapper classes around all of the underlying C types.
 It also includes all other headers recursively (hence why the above header has some seemingly unrelated file functions).

-Usage is pretty straight forward (ignore what the library is doing, just focus on the types and the call, and compare to the equivalent C code):
+Usage is pretty straightforward (ignore what the library is doing, just focus on the types and the call, and compare to the equivalent C code):

 ```php
 $lib = new libgccjit\libgccjit;